Room-in-Roof Insulation

 Rigid insulation boards, such as those from brands like Celotex or Kingspan, provide high thermal resistance (measured in K-Values), structural support, and minimal thermal bridging.
 These boards can be installed either between or over rafters and often create a smooth interior finish when covered with plasterboard.

 Foam-in-place insulation, available as open-cell or closed-cell variants, expands upon application to fill gaps and spaces effectively.
-It helps seal the building envelope against air leakage and moisture ingress but must be applied carefully to prevent impeding timber ventilation, which is crucial to prevent moisture build-up and timber decay.
+It helps seal the building envelope against air leakage and moisture ingress but must be applied carefully to prevent impeding timber ventilation, which is crucial to prevent moisture buildup and timber decay.
 Proper ventilation is essential to maintain a healthy roof space when using foam insulation.

 Selecting the appropriate materials depends on the specific requirements of the project, including the desired thermal performance, environmental considerations, and ease of installation.
 Properly chosen and correctly installed insulation can significantly enhance the energy efficiency, comfort, and safety of any habitable roof space.